SimplyBuilt/SimonSays/README.md

 the `authorize_resource` method.
 Note that, multiple roles can be supplied; access is granted if one or more are met.

+Using the `:from` option here is also important.
+This is done so the `find_resource` call to load the `@report` resource is properly scoped to the `current_admin`.
+When this option is not used, the resource's class is used directly with a `where` call.

 ```ruby
 # routes.rb
 # Reports resource for Admins